keivrijdag/keivrijdag/README.md

 ### I want to contribute a topic

 Great!
-Send a Pull Request, Issue or email to @richelbilderbeek.
+Send a Pull Request, post an Issue or email to @richelbilderbeek or @TheoPannetier.

+This will open up the option to suggest a pub in Groningen, Stirling or both.
+You are encouraged to do so :+1:

+### I only want to suggest a pub!

+Bad luck!
+You need to suggest a topic :rainbow:

 ### I only want to join for the gezelligheid.
 Is that OK?